SamudrACE: Fast and Accurate Coupled Climate Modeling with 3D Ocean and Atmosphere Emulators: Results

 \subsection{Sea ice climatology}

 Overall, SamudrACE predicts a stable and accurate sea ice climatology with a realistic seasonal cycle.
-Sea ice extent is determined based on grid points where sea ice fraction exceeds 15\%.
 Sea ice fraction shown here is derived from SamudrACE's native sea ice concentration described in Section \ref{section:pretrain-ocean}.
-Figures \ref{fig:sea-ice}a-b show monthly Northern and Southern hemispheres sea ice extent averaged over the 40-year held-out period.
-The shading indicates the interannual standard deviation.
-SamudrACE skillfully simulates the CM4 seasonal cycle with minimal bias, but it has smaller interannual variability compared to the CM4 target in the Southern Hemisphere.
-We find similarly muted interannual variability in sea ice thickness (Figure S13).
+Figure \ref{fig:sea-ice}a-b shows monthly Northern and Southern hemispheres sea ice extent averaged over the 40-year held-out period.
+SamudrACE skillfully simulates the CM4 seasonal cycle with minimal bias.
 Figure \ref{fig:sea-ice}c-d) shows the time-mean sea ice fraction for the Arctic and Antarctica for the CM4 target, SamudrACE, and the bias.
 SamudrACE tends to have a larger bias in sea-ice concentration near the edge of where sea ice exists.
 Notably, the highest positive bias is in the Greenland Sea, corresponding to where SamudrACE also simulates a weaker surface wind stress (not shown).
+We provide a similar view of sea ice thickness in Figure S13.